jomigo96/SCDTR2018/Week8/sketch_dec06a/README.md

-# Calibration code
+# Complete Arduino code

 Code is modularized as:

 + `sketch_nov15a.ino` - main setup and loop.
 + `comms.h` - contains the communication protocols.
-+ `controller.h` - contains a C++ class which wich will later be the controller
++ `controller.h` - contains a C++ class to perform both the PID controller and the consensus algorithm.
 + `calibration.h` - Contains the calibration function, which is called on setup.

 ## LDR parameters

-Code is the same for every node, however, each LDR has its own b and m parameters.
+Code is the same for every node, however, each LDR has its own `b` and `m` parameters.
 These are loaded apropriately by defining or the `NODE1` macro in the begining of the code, like:
 ```C
 #define NODE1
 ```